Barney Miller: Taping

-This meant that on the day the show was taped, the actors would hang around on the stage, waiting for pages to be sent down.
-Then—sometimes at 2 a.m.—they would have to learn new scenes.
-Ron Carey (Officer Levitt) would get his fairly quickly: "Here's your mail, Captain."
-On the other hand, poor Steve Landesberg (Dietrich) might have to memorize long speeches explaining how nuclear fission works.
+This meant that on the day the show was taped, the actors hung around on the stage, waiting for pages to be sent down.
+Then—sometimes at 2 a.m.—they had to learn new scenes.
+Ron Carey (Officer Levitt) got his fairly quickly: "Here's your mail, Captain."
+On the other hand, poor Steve Landesberg (Dietrich) might have had to memorize long speeches explaining how nuclear fission works.

 In the early years, Danny benefited from the heroic writing efforts of Chris Hayward, who was a veteran writer, and rookies Tony Sheehan and Reinhold Weege who, like me, didn't know any better.
 They were the Barney Miller writing staff.
 My agent wisely turned down Danny's annual offers of staff jobs, negotiating freelance assignments (so-called "multiple deals") for me instead.
 Even so, the pace was frantic—on one assignment I was given three hours to write the story outline.
 On another occasion, a friend came into my office at ABC-Vine Street and said, "Hey, Reeder, want to go get some lunch?"
 I pointed to the paper in my typewriter and said, "This script is on the stage—thanks anyway."

 Employing a live audience became impractical as lengthy reshoots became commonplace.
-By Season 4, only a quiet laugh track was used when necessary.
+By season 4, only a quiet laugh track was used when necessary.

-When came time the show ended, it was not cancelled, moreso author Danny Arnold shopped the writer position around but could find no replacement team.
+When the show ended, it was not cancelled; author Danny Arnold tried to recruit new writers, but could find no replacements.